d4rckh/library-inventory/README.md

 ### Dashboard and misc
 - Librarians can view stats of active or late borrows, total registered users, etc.
+- Librarians can view graphs of reservations, borrows and returns made each day.

 ## Screenshots